 Delta robots are one of the main types of industrial robots.
 They can also be referred to as spider and parallel robots due to their construction.
-Delta robots are designed for low payload applications including packaging, assembly, and pick and place.
+Delta robots are designed for low payload applications including automated packaging, robotic assembly, and automated pick and place.
 They are commonly used to serve the food, cosmetic, pharmaceutical, and electronic industries.
-These robots have become quite popular when it comes to automating with industrial robots, especially for assembly processes.
+These factory robots have become quite popular when it comes to automating with industrial robots, especially for assembly processes.
 The FANUC M-2ia is one of the more common delta robots, helping manufacturers increase productivity while also saving on floorspace.
-The rapid growth of delta robots can be explained by their many advantages with some of the key ones listed below.
+The rapid growth of delta industrial robot arm can be explained by their many advantages with some of the key ones listed below.

 Selecting the right robotic gripper also plays a key role in the overall operation speed of delta robots.
 Due to their low payload capacities, delta robots are typically integrated with vacuum end-effectors.
 These help users to get the most speed from their delta robot.